 Purchasing Used or Salvage Cars at U.S. Auctions

 Understand, though, that online car auction sites cannot publically display all of the inventory and auctions to which they have access.
 However, your auction agent or broker can share non-publically-displayed auctions with you, thereby expanding your options.
-If you’re looking for specific makes and models, this is definitely something you should take advantage of!
+If you’re looking for specific makes and models, this is something you should take advantage of!

 Shipping a Used or Salvage U.S. Vehicle to Kenya